sca075/mqtt_vacuum_camera/README.md

 ![img_1](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/78752c27-1754-4d1f-9109-3003b36a1900)

 **About:**
-Extract the maps for rooted Vacuum Cleaners with Hypfer Valetudo Firmware to Home Assistant via MQTT, [easy setup](./docs/install.md) thanks to [HACS](https://hacs.xyz/)  and guided configuration via Home Assistant GUI.
+Extract the maps for rooted Vacuum Cleaners with Hypfer Valetudo Firmware connected to Home Assistant via MQTT, [easy setup](./docs/install.md) thanks to [HACS](https://hacs.xyz/)  and guided Home Assistant GUI configuration.

 **What it is:**
-Recently designed successor of ICantBelieveItsNotValetudo is [ValetudoPNG](https://github.com/erkexzcx/valetudopng) that can be used as alternative, althought we wanted to simplify the setup of a camera that decode the vacuum maps and render it to Home Assistant, therefore, when you want also to control your vacuum you will need to also install the:
+Recently designed successor of ICantBelieveItsNotValetudo is [ValetudoPNG](https://github.com/erkexzcx/valetudopng) that can be used as alternative.
+This custom component anyhow is simple to set-up, decode and render the vacuum maps to Home Assistant in few clicks.
+When you want also to control your vacuum you will need to also install the:
 [lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card) from HACS as well.

 Configuration of the card (thanks to [@PiotrMachowski](https://github.com/PiotrMachowski)) once the camera is installed requires: